Joojist/news-app/README.md

 # Erply test

 Added prettier for readability and to keep the code clean and have the same style.
-Added toastify for friendly ui errors, where it will give pop ups for errors
+Added toastify for friendly ui errors, where it will give pop-ups for errors Added logos for more simple ui design